Three Card Tarot Spread

 - +Three-card spreads are often the most practical middle ground between quick focus and deeper narrative context.

-- +The same three cards can be read through different frameworks such as Past / Present / Future, Situation / Action / Outcome, or Option A / Option B / Guidance.
+- +The same three cards can be read through different frameworks such as Past / Present / Future, Situation / Action / Direction, or Option A / Option B / Guidance.

-- +The meaning of the third card depends on the first two; it is not just a standalone future prediction.
+- +The meaning of the third card depends on the first two; it is not just a standalone forecast.

 How This Page Was Built